kct2020/goutpal-info-skeleventy/site/blog/butternut-squash-uric-acid/index.md

   <figcaption>{{ image_alt }}</figcaption>
 </figure>
 <h2 id="next">Butternut Squash and Your Uric Acid</h2>
 You have learned some facts about butternut squash.
-Also, about two of it's key nutrients – vitamin A and beta-carotene.
+Especially, about two of it's key nutrients – vitamin A and beta-carotene.
 So you can use these facts in your discussions with health advisers about your butternut squash consumption.

 Later, I will refer to these facts in my butternut squash articles for gout sufferers.
 Then I'll add links to those articles here,

 <hr />
-Leave {{ title }} to read <a href="/">Gout Library Home Page</a>.
+Leave {{ title }} to browse the <a href="/blog">{{ site.blog }}</a>.

 <h2 id="comments">{{ title }} Comments</h2>
 <p>Please add your comments below.<br />